tracypoon/Project-2/README.md

 The weather date obtained in json format was also written into a dataframe and converted to csv file.

 The date was obtained in timestamp format.
-It was converted to date:time () and split into two different columns using Pandas in Jupyter Notebook.
+It was converted to date:time (yyyy.mm.dd hh.mm.ss) and split into two different columns using Pandas in Jupyter Notebook.

 The final transformed data in two dataframes(happy_cities and city_weather) was written into csv files.